tokenaussie/Uniswap_Analysis/README.md

 Blockchain and Cryptocurrencies, decentralised finance

 * What have been the major trends and innovations of this domain over the last 5-10 years?
+Moving from centralised finance to crypotocurrencies.
+A subset of cryptocurrencies is defi aka decentralised finance.

 * What are the other major companies in this domain?